masumsoftdev/ultimate-addons-for-contact-form-7/readme.txt

 = Contact Form 7 Submission ID  =

-Our [UniqueID for Contact Form 7](https://cf7addons.com/preview/unique-id-for-contact-form-7/) addon helps adding an unique ID to each form submission, offering an ideal solution for maintaining a tracking ID for every submission, ensuring efficient management and reference of your form entries.
+Our [UniqueID for Contact Form 7](https://cf7addons.com/preview/unique-id-for-contact-form-7/) addon helps to add a unique ID to each form submission, offering an ideal solution for maintaining a tracking ID for every submission, ensuring efficient management and reference of your form entries.

+= Contact Form 7 Spam Protection  =

+Our [Spam Protection for contact form 7](https://cf7addons.com/preview/unique-id-for-contact-form-7/) addon helps to prevent Spam using Arithmetic and Image Recognition

 = Contact Form 7 to Telegram =